saptarshibasu/azure-study/README.md

   * If the address is within the on-premises address prefixes on BGP published routes (BGP or Local Site Network (LSN) for S2S) - route to Gateway
   * If the address is not part of the VNet or the BGP or LSN routes - route to internet via NAT
   * If destination is an Azure data center address and ER public peering is enabled - it is routed to the Gateway
 * All resources in the Virtual Network have outbound internet connectivity by default.
-Here a private IP is SNAT to a public IP selected by Azure
+Here a private IP is SNAT to a public IP selected by Azure.
+However, at high scale, this default behaviour may occasionally fail due to unavailability of free port in public IP address selected by Azure giving frequent TCP timeout error.
+Therefore, in such circumstances, a **NAT Gateway** should be used for the subnet
 * For Inbound connectivity a public IP is necessary
 * Options for providing inbound internet connection
   * Adding a public IP to the service (not recommended)